HIGHWAY 61 REVISITED

 Dylan's involvement in the mixing of the stereo version of the album is very questionable, given its many differences from the mono version.
 To begin with, the wrong take of "From A Buick 6" was used for the initial US stereo release - surely not a mistake Dylan would have made if he had been involved in the process.
 The editing of the ends of the tracks is also a lot less tidy on the stereo album.
 Perhaps whoever made the stereo mix felt they could take some liberties with extended fade-outs given that the stereo version was less likely to be used for radio airplay.
 See the separate article on mono and stereo records for a more detailed discussion of relevant historical and technical issues.

 The LP was released in the US in early September, in both mono and stereo.
-Columbia's release card for the album Note shows the 'Ship Date' as August 30, two days after Dylan's concert at the Forest Hills Music Festival, but this was probably just the date for shipping to distributors.
-Billboard's review of the Forest Hills performance, published the following week, still referred to Dylan's 'forthcoming album', so the album may not have reached the shops until September 4th or 11th.
+Columbia's release card for the album Note shows the 'Ship Date' as Monday August 30, two days after Dylan's concert at the Forest Hills Music Festival, but this was probably just the date for shipping to distributors.
+Billboard's review of the Forest Hills performance, published at the end of that week, still referred to Dylan's 'forthcoming album', so the album probably appeared in the shops on Monday September 6; back then, Monday was the day of the week for new record releases.
 In Britain the album also appeared sometime in September, though probably later in the month; here the stereo edition contained the same version of "From A Buick 6" as the mono.
 The early US stereo version with the alternate take of this song seems to have been pressed in substantial numbers (any copy with a matrix number ending -1A, -1B or -1C apparently contains the alternate take), but over half a century later good copies are hard to find.
 However, the US was not the only country where the alternate take appeared: it was also to be found on stereo pressings in Canada through to the mid-1970s (matrix numbers ending with -1A), and in Japan it was used for all vinyl issues of the album right through into the 1980s at least.

 The mono album was deleted in the US in January 1969 (see the release card again) and later in 1969 in the UK; but in some countries - Italy, at least - the mono LP remained in print until the latter half of the 1970s.
 The stereo LP seems to have stayed in print until the early 2000s in the US, possibly with some patches of unavailability in the 1990s.
 In Europe it appears to have been discontinued by Sony in the early-to-mid 1990s, eclipsed by then-ubiquitous CD.